jc-20261/memory-system/README.md

 ## Citation

-If you use this system in academic work, cite the archived version:
+If you use this system in academic work, cite the technical paper:

     Jack Cheng.
 Using LLM to build a cognitive system: a preliminary study.
 Zenodo, 2026. https://doi.org/10.5281/zenodo.22870201